MicrosoftDocs/bing-docs/bing-docs/bing-web-search/use-display-requirements.md

 ms.service: bing-search-services
 ms.subservice: bing-web-search
 ms.topic: conceptual
-ms.date: 05/31/2023
+ms.date: 06/01/2023
 ---

 # Bing Search API use and display requirements

 > [!NOTE]
-> The Use and Display requirements on this page apply to the Bing Search APIs only.
-Refer [Use and Display requirements of Bing APIs](use-display-requirements-llm.md) to understand specific requirements of the using Bing APIs with your LLM.
+> The Use and Display requirements on this page apply to the Bing Search APIs.
+For Use and Display Requirements specific to using the Bing APIs, bring your own LLM, refer [here](use-display-requirements-llm.md).

 These use and display requirements apply to any implementation of the content and associated information from the following Bing Search APIs, including relationships, metadata, and other signals.